Childhood Lead Poisoning

 - Behavior issues like hyperactivity, aggressiveness and irritability

 The only sure way to detect lead poisoning is with a blood test since many children have no symptoms.
+Health care providers in Indiana are required to offer lead testing for children.
 Ask your doctor or health care provider or contact the Department at 260.449.8600 for information about having your child tested for lead poisoning.
 The Department can also provide information on how to test your home for lead.

 There is no safe amount of lead exposure.
 But there are ways to minimize additional exposures if your child has high lead test results.